 Current Production of Hero Twins STUDY GUIDE

 Simple sets, props, costumes and music are used to bring the Appalachian Young People's Theatre productions to life.
 The students participating in AYPT coordinate their talents and energy, under the supervision of the faculty director, to build and rehearse the shows for the first half of the Spring semester.
-The troupe then loads the show in a van and trailer to tour Northwestern North Carolina for seven weeks every Tuesday and Thursday, plus three-days in residence at Appalachian's Greer Arena Theatre.
-In addition, each Fall AYPT performs a play on campus and at the Hiddenite Arts Celebration in Hiddenite, North Carolina.
+The troupe then loads the show in a van and trailer to tour Northwestern North Carolina for seven weeks every March and April, plus three-days in residence at Appalachian's I.G.
+Greer Studio Theatre.
 The Appalachian Young People's Theatre productions are adaptable to a variety of performances spaces including gymnasiums, auditoriums and multi-purpose rooms.
 Teacher/student study guides are provided with all public school performances.

 Production History Since 1988

 - 1989 Androcles and the Lion + Two Pails of Water